Templater User Scripts Obsidian

 is requested.
 The function can be asynchronous and must be declared with two

-argument represents the Templater
+arguments, tp and config.
+The tp argument represents the Templater

-argument represents the configuration object.
+object, and the config argument represents the configuration object.
 The

-argument is useful for accessing other configuration elements and its
+config argument is useful for accessing other configuration elements and its

-state depends on the order of the configuration elements.{{
+state depends on the order of the configuration elements.{{ and }} delimiters.
+For

-element is set to {{ path }}
+example, if the value of the filename element is set to {{ path }}, the

-element will be set to the value
+value of the filename element will be set to the value of the path

 element.
 The script adjusts the prompting order to ensure all references are